Spectral stability of near-extremal spacetimes: Abstract

 \section{Abstract}

-It has been suggested that the pseudospectrum of quasinormal modes of rotating black holes is unstable, as the linear perturbation analysis with additional potential terms is not available without well-defined self-adjoint inner product for the mode wave function space.
-We point out that a self-adjoint construction has already been realized previously and an associated perturbation analysis was applied to study the quasinormal modes of weakly charged Kerr-Newman black holes.
-The proposed pseudospectrum instability should be restated as an ``energetic" instability specifically assuming the type of inner products defined by Jaramillo et al., which preserve the physical meaning of energy.
-We argue that it is necessary to address the energetic stability of all previous mode analysis results to reveal the their susceptibility to perturbations with infinitesimal energies.
-In particular, for near extremal Kerr spacetime, we show that the pseudospectrum of zero-damping modes, which have slow decay rates, is only energetically unstable (with order unity fractional change in decay rates) with fined-tuned modification of wave potential.
-The decay rates are however always positive with energetically infinitesimal perturbations.
-If finite potential modifications are allowed near the black hole, it is possible to find superradiantly unstable modes, i.e., ``black hole bomb" without an explicit outer shell.
-For the zero-damping modes in near extremal Reissner-Nordstr\"{o}m-de Sitter black holes, which are relevant for the breakdown of Strong Cosmic Censorship, we find that the corresponding pseudospectrum is energetically stable.
+It has been suggested that the spectrum of quasinormal modes of rotating black holes is unstable against additional potential terms in the perturbation equation, as the operator associated with the equation is non-self-adjoint.
+We point out that a bi-linear form has been constructed previously to allow a perturbation analysis of the spectrum, which was applied to study the quasinormal modes of weakly charged Kerr-Newman black holes \cite{Mark:2014aja}.
+The proposed spectral instability should be restated as instability against potential terms that have infinitesimal ``energy" norm that is specifically defined by the type of inner products introduced by Jaramillo et al. and preserving the physical meaning of energy.
+We argue that it is necessary to address the stability of all previous mode analysis results to reveal their susceptibility to energetically infinitesimal perturbations.
+In particular, for near extremal Kerr spacetime, we show that the spectrum of zero-damping modes, which have slow decay rates, is unstable (with order unity fractional change in decay rates) with fine-tuned modification of the potential.
+The decay rates are, however, always positive with energetically infinitesimal perturbations.
+If finite potential modifications are allowed near the black hole, it is possible to find superradiantly unstable modes, i.e., a ``black hole bomb" without an explicit outer shell.
+For the zero-damping modes in near-extremal Reissner-Nordstr\"{o}m-de Sitter black holes, which are relevant for the breakdown of strong cosmic censorship, we find that the corresponding spectrum is stable under energetically infinitesimal perturbations.